VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs: VL-LN Benchmark

 In addition to the standard navigation related metrics—Success Rate (SR), Success Rate weighted by Path Length (SPL), Oracle Success Rate (OS), and Navigation Error (NE), we introduce the Mean Success Progress (MSP) metric to specifically evaluate dialog utility.
 Given a maximum dialog allowance of $n$ turns, we first compute the baseline success rate without dialog, denoted as $s_0$.
 Then measure the success rate under increasing dialog budgets, yielding $s_1, ..., s_n$.
-For each budget, we calculate the success improvement relative to the baseline, i.e., $(s_i - s_0), 0 <i\leq n$.
-The MSP score is defined as the mean of these improvements across all dialog budgets:
+For each budget, we calculate the success improvement relative to the baseline, \ie, $(s_i - s_0), 0 <i\leq n$.
+The MSP score is defined as the mean of these improvements across all dialog budgets, \ie, \(\mathrm{MSP} = \frac{1}{n}\sum_{i=1}^{n}(s_i - s_0)\).
+This metric captures both the effectiveness and efficiency of dialog utility.
+It measures the average improvement in navigation success brought by dialog, while favoring larger gains achieved with fewer dialog turns.

-This metric captures two complementary aspects of dialog utility.
-First, it measures effectiveness by quantifying the average gains in navigation success attributable to dialog.
-Second, it reflects efficiency, since larger improvements achieved with fewer dialog turns increase the average score, whereas marginal improvements spread across many turns lower it.
-Consequently, MSP provides a balanced evaluation of both the usefulness and economy of dialog in enhancing task performance.
 In this paper, we set $n=5$.